TonyNyagaka/tonynymportfolio.github.io/README.md

-This is my first web portfolio as a computer engineering student.
+This is my first web portfolio as a computer engineering intern.